ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/using/tcpmappings.md

 (even if the service says `http://`).

 The default `resolver` is a KubernetesServiceResolver, which takes a [namespace-qualified DNS name](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#namespaces-of-services).
-Given that `AMBASSADOR_NAMESPACE` is correctly set, $productName$ can map to services in other namespaces:
+Given that `AMBASSADOR_NAMESPACE` is correctly set, Emissary can map to services in other namespaces:
-- `service: servicename` will route to a service in the same namespace as $productName$, and
+- `service: servicename` will route to a service in the same namespace as Emissary, and
 - `service: servicename.namespace` will route to a service in a different namespace.

 #### TLS origination